Automotive industry in Mexico: Scion

-Toyota's youth line has not been introduced to the Mexican market as the brand was discontinued in 2016.
+Toyota's youth line has not been introduced to the Mexican market, although it has tried to enter the market with no official date, as the brand was discontinued in 2016.

 Škoda

-Volkswagen and certain European car distributors import Skodas, but with the process, this economy line turns out to be more expensive than other higher end cars, making its purchase unattractive.
+Volkswagen and certain European car distributors import some Skodas to Mexico, but with the process, this economy line turns out to be much more expensive than other higher end cars, making its purchase quite unattractive for the Mexican market.